-If like me, you too are an infrequent user of Windows and do not want to trouble yourself with dual booting Ubuntu and Windows 10, I suggest installing Windows 10 inside Linux by creating a virtual machine.
+If, like me, you’re an infrequent user of Windows and don’t want to trouble yourself with dual booting Ubuntu and Windows 10, I suggest installing Windows 10 inside Linux by creating a virtual machine.

 What is VirtualBox and what are its advantages?

-- At least 4GB of RAM.
-The more RAM you got, the better it is.
+- At least 4 GB of RAM.
+The more RAM you’ve got, the better.

-- Around 20 GB of free storage for installing Windows 10
+- Around 20 GB of free storage for installing Windows 10.

 Step 1: Download Windows 10 ISO

-Step 2: Install VirtualBox in Ubuntu and Linux Mint
+Step 2: Install VirtualBox on Ubuntu and Linux Mint

-sudo apt-get install virtualbox
+sudo apt install virtualbox

 Step 3: Install Windows 10 in VirtualBox

 Start VirtualBox.
 You should see a screen like the one below.
-Click on new:

-You should be back to the main screen of Oracle VirtualBox.You have everything ready now.
-Next step is to install Windows 10.
+You should now be back at the main screen of Oracle VirtualBox.
+Now everything is ready.
+The next step is to install Windows 10.
 Click on Start from the main screen: